raymondpang365/version-control-guide/README.md

 If end-to-end testing and acceptance test pass, the release branch will be fast-forward merged into the main branch and at the same time automatically deployed for production server / ready for users to install.

-## Basic Git Knowledge
+## Common Git F&Q

-### Merge vs rebase
+**Q: What is the difference between Merge vs Rebase?**

 Both are for integrating new work new commit that are on separate branches.
 There are always at least 2 branches in play.

-Merge preserves the branches tree like a glue.
+Merge preserves the branches tree, like a **gluing two branches**.

 It is useful for combining branches that are already public

-Rebase does not preserve branches tree like a chainsaw.
+Rebase does not preserve branches tree like a **cutting a branch with a scissor and taping it elsewhere**.

-Rebase is for combining private branches, not for public one
+Rebase is for combining private branches, not for public one.

 ![](RackMultipart20210411-4-18zohr_html_4bb265d20787a9aa.gif)